 FILM PRODUCTION

-The journey took us through 60+ original filmed interviews of Café Tabac patrons (which include filmmaker/activists Maria Maggenti, Rose Troche, Guinevere Turner, Catherine Gund; models Jenny Shimizu, Eve Salvail, Patricia Velazquez; writers Jacqueline Woodson, Sarah Schulman, Linda Villarosa; comedian/actor Lea Delaria; musicians Meshell Ndegeocello, the band BETTY; downtown & fashion icons Patricia Field, Edwige; curator Shari Frilot, as well as writers Hilton Als, Michael Musto and so many more).
-With so many stories shared, we discovered how that night alone, changed lives, created a community, and through them, influenced LGBTQ history and culture at large.
-The fact that the party’s hosts, Wanda Acosta and Sharee Nash, were Nuyorican-Latina and African American, was also a distinguished factor in this night’s impact.
+The journey took us through 60+ original filmed interviews of Café Tabac co-hosts & patrons (which include filmmaker/activists Maria Maggenti, Rose Troche, Guinevere Turner, Catherine Gund; models Jenny Shimizu, Eve Salvail, Patricia Velazquez; writers Jacqueline Woodson, Sarah Schulman, Linda Villarosa, Hilton Als, Michael Musto; performers Lea Delaria, Marga Gomez; musicians Meshell Ndegeocello, the band BETTY; downtown & fashion icons Patricia Field, Edwige; and so many more).
+With so many stories shared, we discovered how that night alone, changed lives, created a community, and influenced LGBTQ history and culture at large.

 STEPPING INTO THE WORLD OF CAFÉ TABAC

 Sunday nights at Café Tabac intrinsically is the story of VISIBILITY.
-Once we were able to see ourselves unapologetically be our full selves, celebrating and being celebrated by each other in a room full of diverse and creative people, it was… and is… in all ways… empowering, and thus truly, beautiful.
-The layers continued to unravel…
+Once we were able to see ourselves, unapologetically be our full selves, celebrating and being celebrated by each other, it fostered a profound personal empowerment—grounded in the power of community— that each person carried out into the world, igniting change across every sector of society.

 “It’s hard to remember how incredible it was to see